sflarkin/satellite_analysis/README.md

 Developed by Sean Larkin

 This is the VELAHalos, a collection of pipeline and analysis scripts for studying galaxies in the Generation 3 and Generation 6 VELA simulations, run by Daniel Ceverino.
 These scripts were designed to be used via terminal on the NAS pleiades and NERSC Edison supercomputers.
+While designed for VELA, and ART simulation, these scripts should work with any simulation format readable with the python yt extention, although some names of fields may need to be changed.

 # TO DO
 -Update the GEN3snaps.py file to be more customizable on call with terminal?
+-fix the o2 percent in gas_abundance.py
+-graphs
+-NERSC pipeline script

 ## Table of Contents